Contributing Guide

 - Maximum line length is 100 characters

-for variable and function names - Use
+- Use camelCasefor variable and function names

-for constants and macros - Place opening braces on the same line
+- Place opening braces on the same line

 - Add spaces around operators and after commas